 Lapsing on your auto insurance is serious.
 However, it can happen easily.
 Here are three common ways people experience lapses in coverage:

-The most typical way to lapse on your insurance coverage is by forgetting to pay your bill.
+The most typical way to lapse on your insurance is by forgetting to pay your bill.
 It can be easy to misplace your monthly bill or simply have it slip your mind.
-Unfortunately, even if you forgot for a little while, it’s still a lapse.
+Unfortunately, even if you forgot for a little while, it’s still an interruption in your coverage.
 This puts you at risk of higher premiums and fines from your state’s Department of Motor Vehicles (DMV).